oVirt/ovirt-site/source/documentation/bootstrap/md-Installation_Guide/en-US/appe-Preparing_a_Remote_PostgreSQL_Database_for_Use_with_the_oVirt_Engine.html.md

         postgres=# \c database_name
         database_name=# CREATE LANGUAGE plpgsql;

 7. Ensure the database can be accessed remotely by enabling md5 client authentication.
-Edit the `/var/lib/pgsql/data/pg_hba.conf` file, and add the following line immediately underneath the line starting with `local` at the bottom of the file, replacing *X.X.X.X* with the IP address of the Manager:
+Edit the `/var/lib/pgsql/data/pg_hba.conf` file, and add the following line immediately underneath the line starting with `local` at the bottom of the file, replacing *X.X.X.X* with the IP address of the Engine:

         host    database_name    user_name    X.X.X.X/32   md5